Kotlin/anko/README.md

 ### Using with Gradle

-There's a [small sample project](https://github.com/yanex/anko-demo-gradle) showing how to include Anko library into your Android Gradle project.
+There's a [template project](https://github.com/yanex/anko-template-project) showing how to include Anko library into your Android Gradle project.

 Basically, all you have to do is to add an additional repository and a compile dependency: